adly-nady/adly-nady/README.md

 ## 🏆 **Achievements**
 - Delivered impactful AI models like object detection and NLP systems.
 - Built large-scale web applications with modern frameworks.
-- Successfully conducted training sessions on AI and machine learning.
+- Successfully conducted training sessions on AI and machine learning at IEEE.

 ---